electricimp/Onewire/README.md

 ### Constructor: Onewire(*impUart[, debug]*) ###

 To instantiate a new Onewire object, just pass the imp [UART bus object](https://developer.electricimp.com/api/hardware/uart) you are using to drive your 1-Wire device(s).
-This bus should **not** be pre-configured; the class will apply two separate configuations &ndash; one for testing the bus, another for interacting with devices &ndash; while it is running.
+This bus should **not** be pre-configured; the class will apply two separate configurations &ndash; one for testing the bus, another for interacting with devices &ndash; while it is running.

 Optionally, you may also pass a debugging flag: pass `true` to trigger debug log messages.
 This is `false` by default.